hypre-space/hypredrive/docs/usrman-src/api_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~

 - :cpp:func:`HYPREDRV_StatsPrint` - Print the collected statistics for the current object.
+  In library mode, ``general.statistics`` also prints the same summary automatically
+  when the object is destroyed.
+When ``general.name`` or ``HYPREDRV_ObjectSetName`` is
+  used, the banner includes that label.
 - :cpp:func:`HYPREDRV_LinearSystemComputeEigenspectrum` - Compute the eigenspectrum of the current matrix when enabled.
 - :cpp:func:`HYPREDRV_LinearSolverGetNumIter` - Get the iteration count from the last solve.
 - :cpp:func:`HYPREDRV_LinearSolverGetSetupTime` - Get the setup time from the last solve.
 - :cpp:func:`HYPREDRV_LinearSolverGetSolveTime` - Get the solve time from the last solve.
+- :cpp:func:`HYPREDRV_StatsLevelGetCountOn` - Get how many hierarchical stats entries exist at a level for a specific object.
+- :cpp:func:`HYPREDRV_StatsLevelGetEntryOn` - Get one hierarchical stats entry by level and index for a specific object.
+- :cpp:func:`HYPREDRV_StatsLevelPrintOn` - Print the hierarchical stats summary for a level for a specific object.
 - :cpp:func:`HYPREDRV_StatsLevelGetCount` - Get how many hierarchical stats entries exist at a level.
 - :cpp:func:`HYPREDRV_StatsLevelGetEntry` - Get one hierarchical stats entry by level and index.
 - :cpp:func:`HYPREDRV_StatsLevelPrint` - Print the hierarchical stats summary for a level.